symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

 Now have another look at: http://localhost:8000/page/home

-Notice what is happening with the post routes - we pass the ``Post`` object to the ``path`` helper and because it implements the ``RouteReferrersReadInterface`` it find the dynamic routes in our database and generate the URL.
+Notice what is happening with the post routes - you pass the ``Post`` object to the ``path`` helper and because it implements the ``RouteReferrersReadInterface`` it find the dynamic routes in our database and generate the URL.